 Just as the observation of evidence in open view does not justify the warrantless entry of a home to effect a seizure, the observation of evidence in plain view after a valid intrusion does not justify a warrantless reentry of the home to seize it.
 "Once police officers leave a home where they believe they saw evidence in plain view, they are in essentially the same position as any officer with reliable information that contraband is in a residence."
 Middleton v.
 State, 714 N.E.2d 1099, 1102 (Ind.
 1999).
 Bilida v.
 McLeod, 211 F.3d 166, 172 (1st Cir.
 2000) (same).
 Compare Wengert v.
 State, 771 A.2d 389, 399, 401 (Md.
 2001) (police lawfully in a home, who have probable cause to believe that items in plain view are evidence of a crime, do not require a warrant before summoning more experienced officers to the scene to verify their suspicions – the "overwhelming" majority view).

-The officer must be lawfully in the presence of the evidence or contraband.
+An "essential predicate [of a plain view seizure is] that the officer did not violate the Fourth Amendment in arriving at the place where the evidence could be plainly viewed."
 Horton v.
 California, 496 U.S. 128, 137 (1990).
 Cf. Commonwealth v.
 Neilson, 423 Mass.
 75, 80 (1996) (officers had no right to be present in the dormitory room where their plain view observations were made).
 The following are examples of prior valid intrusions.

 Evidence that "inadvertently" comes into view while an officer is effecting a valid arrest may be seized without a warrant.
 Commonwealth v.
 Walker, 370 Mass.
 548, 557 (1976); Commonwealth v.
 DiMatteo, 12 Mass.
 App.
 Ct.
 547, 549 (1981).
 The inadvertence requirement does not apply, however, to a search incident to arrest.
 While the search incident to arrest is limited to the arrestee's person and the area (or vehicle interior) under his immediate control, the right to seize evidence in plain view is limited only by the permitted scope of the intrusion.
 See Commonwealth v.
 Forde, 367 Mass.
 798, 809 (1975) (Hennessey, J., concurring).
 Cf. M.G.L. c.
 276, § 1, and the note on Commonwealth v.
 Toole in the chapter on Searches Incident to Arrest.